wp-plugins/prosperent-suite/trunk/README.txt

     * The commission rates vary from merchant to merchant, but we are always negotiating the highest rates in the industry.
 We pay out net30 like most networks.
 The only exception is when a merchant that we work with extends a commission based on their return policy.
 Our reporting interface reflects this and allows you to see the status of each commission.
 It's the same as what you would experience with any of the other affiliate networks like commission junction.

 == Changelog ==

+= 2.0.8 =
+* fixed issue with reroutes suddenly dying, not working in the first place
+* added new option under Product Search under Set Limits... that will affect the amount of products shown in the Similar Products and Other Products From...
+* Changed the name of the Auto-Comparer to Product Insert (same functionality and works the same so it won't mess up older shortcode, just changed the name)
+* fixed a currency issue
+* fixed coupons, they can now be filtered as intended
+* altered titles to work better for Local Deals and Celebrity
+* fixed performance ads, auto-linker, and product insert when using CloudFlare's RocketLoader
+* some css changes
+* fixed meta tag issue when not on the products page
+* removed slashes from titles
+* added fix to header redirects
+* adjusted the pulled urls to better accomodate different permalink types
+* other bug fixes that I can't think of right now

 = 2.0.7.1 =
 * fixed uninstall method